-Vipassana is a Pali word which means ‘to see’.
+Vipassana is a Pali word that means ‘to see’.
 And that forms the basis of this meditation technique.

 While there are many theories about the several meditation techniques started by Buddha, there is strong evidence that Buddha mainly taught Vipassana.
-Which later got spread to Burma by king Ashoka.
+This teaching was later spread to Burma by the revered King Ashoka.

 Though this technique got lost in India, SN Goenka brought it back to India in 1976.